adam-abdelrahman0/HeatCheck/README.md

 Andrew: Interfacing with webcam to take images and stream a preview, learning Python hehe<br><br>
 Christian: Work on image classifier to identify article of clothing and color of clothing and (if time allows) the style of the article of clothing

+<br><h2>Run Instructions:</h2>
+To run locally (as we are currently for testing), create a virtual environment for python3 (https://python.land/virtual-environments/virtualenv) and install python dependencies.
+Ensure the npm is installed and up to date.

+To run the backend, navigate to HeatCheck/backend and run python main.py.
+In another terminal, navigate to HeatCheck/angular-frontend and run ng serve.
+Open the localhost address that appears.